All children have the right to education, including in emergency and conflict contexts.

-Acknowledge and respect differences in children: age, gender, ethnicity, language, disability, HIV and other status, etc.;
+Acknowledge and respect differences in children: age, gender, ethnicity, language, disability, or other status, etc.;

-- A dynamic process that is constantly evolving where emergency contexts bring opportunities to look at education with fresh perspective, to rebuild accessible and inclusive facilities and promote through training and accompaniment inclusive teaching practices.
+Inclusive education is a dynamic process that is constantly evolving, and emergency contexts can bring opportunities to look at education with fresh perspective, to rebuild accessible and inclusive facilities and promote through training and accompaniment disability inclusive teaching practices.

 Tips to make education in emergency accessible and inclusive:

 Emergency education assessments should have disaggregated data on sex, age and disability.
 Fundamental for ensuring all children's access to education is to know who didn’t go to school before the emergency, why they didn’t go and where do they live.
 This means to build in these simple questions into surveys and rapid assessment tools.
 Include in the assessment to ask children about who is not going to school, they are a great source of information;

 Liaise with groups and organisations in the affected areas (such as DPOs or self-help groups) to step-by-step get an accurate picture of which children are excluded and why, to define what is needed to include them;

 Set-up a community (or camp) education council where community leaders, teachers, parents representatives, representatives of persons with disabilities etc. are involved.
 A wide participation will ensure a smoother appropriation of any of the future implementation steps;

 Work with the community education council, the parents and the children to come up with a plan for making it easier for them to get to school and to have a positive experience once there;

 Support teachers to adapt the system to the learner.Classroom arrangements, trainings, focus group discussions, teachers supports are areas where it is easy to improve inclusion and accessibility and identify quick wins to make your education programme inclusive;

 Try to identify resource persons with more knowledge on inclusive education or bring in expertise from other organisations;